-Recently adopted changes in accounting rules and regulations, such as expensing of stock options and shares issued through the employee stock purchase plan, will result in unfavorable accounting charges and may require us to change our compensation policies.
+Changes in or interpretations of accounting rules and regulations, such as expensing of stock options and shares issued through the employee stock purchase plan, could result in unfavorable accounting charges or require us to change our compensation policies.

-Accounting methods and policies regarding expensing stock options are subject to review, interpretation and guidance from relevant accounting authorities, including the Financial Accounting Standards Board, or FASB.
+Accounting methods and policies regarding expensing stock options are subject to further review, interpretation and guidance from relevant accounting authorities, including the Financial Accounting Standards Board, or FASB.
 For example, we currently are not required to record stock-based compensation charges if an employee's stock option exercise price equals or exceeds the fair value of our common stock at the date of grant.
-On December 16, 2004, the FASB adopted a revised final statement of financial accounting standards which requires us, as a small business issuer, to expense the fair value of stock options granted for periods beginning after December 15, 2005.
-In addition, under the FASB's final rules on employee stock purchase plans, we will incur an expense.
+The FASB has issued an exposure draft which, if adopted as drafted, would require us, as a small business issuer, to expense the fair value of stock options granted for periods beginning after December 15, 2005.
+In addition, under the FASB's current proposed rules on employee stock purchase plans, we would incur an expense.
+If we were to change our accounting policy to record expense for the fair value of stock options granted, then our operating expenses would increase.
 We rely heavily on stock options to compensate existing employees and attract new employees.
-In light of these new requirements to expense stock options and shares issued under the employee stock purchase plan, we may choose to reduce our reliance on these as compensation tools.
+If we are required to expense stock options and shares issued under the employee stock purchase plan, we may then choose to reduce our reliance on these as compensation tools.
 If we reduce our use of stock options and the employee stock purchase plan, it may be more difficult for us to attract and retain qualified employees and we may need to compensate our employees with greater amounts of cash or other incentives.
-If we do not reduce our reliance on stock options and the employee stock purchase plan, our reported losses will increase.
-Further changes to interpretations of accounting methods or policies in the future may require us to adversely revise how our financial statements are prepared.
+If we do not reduce our reliance on stock options and the employee stock purchase plan, our reported losses would increase.
+Although we believe that our current practices are consistent with current accounting pronouncements, changes to interpretations of accounting methods or policies in the future may require us to adversely revise how our financial statements are prepared.